Decay of geometry for a class of cubic polynomials: Combinatorics

+Without loss of generality, we may assume that $\theta_1 = \mathcal A^{++}$ since the case $\theta_1 = \mathcal C^{-+}$ follows the same.
 To construct such a continuous bimodal map, we use a standard argument in interval dynamics.
-The proof is similar with \cite[Theorem 1]{JL}, since in our setting the maps in considerable are combinatorially symmetric.
-So we mainly state the strategy here.
+The proof is similar with \cite[Theorem 1]{JL}, so we mainly state the strategy here.

-We shall first construct inductively a sequence of bimodal maps $f_n: I\to I$, $n=0,1,\ldots$, with the same turning points $c$ and $d$, such that the intervals $I^i$, $C^i$, $J^i$ and $D^i$ are well-defined for $1 \leq i \leq n+1$ and such that the properties (1)-(3) and (5)-(6) hold for $f=f_n$ and $k\le n$.
+We shall first construct inductively a sequence of bimodal maps $f_n: I\to I$, $n=0,1,\ldots$, with the same turning points $c$ and $d$, such that the intervals $I^i$, $C^i$, $J^i$ and $D^i$ are well-defined for $1 \leq i \leq n+1$ and such that the properties (2)-(4) and (6)-(7) hold for $f=f_n$ and $k\le n$.
 These objects depend of course on $f_n$, and when we want to emphasize the map $f_n$, we write $I^i_{f_n}, C^i_{f_n}, g_n^{f_n}$, etc.

 For the starting step, take $f_0$ be an arbitrary positive bimodal map with turning point $c,d\in (0,1)$ which has exactly one fixed point p between c and d.
 Moreover, $f_0$ satisfies